google/ads-api-report-fetcher/README.md

 For example, you have a query campaign.sql.
 As a result you'll get a querable source 'campaign' in BigQuery in any way.
 But for Python version it'll be a table.
 For NodeJS it'll be a view like `create view dataset.campaign as select * from campaign_* when _TABLE_PREFIX in (cid1,cid2)`, where cid1, cid2 are customer ids you supplied.

 From Ads API we can get arrays, structs and arrays of arrays or structs.
-In Python version all arrays will be degrated to string with "|" separator.
+In Python version all arrays will be degraded to string with "|" separator.
 In NodeJS version the result by default will be a repeated field (array) but can be degrated to string with separator via the `bq.array-handling` option.
 If values of an array from Ads API are also arrays or structs, they will be converted to JSON.